Kutama: Ancient history

 The Kutama are attested in the form Koidamousii, by the Greek geographer Ptolemy, whose African documentation seems to date from the years 100-110.
 They were then in the region of the Ampsaga river (oued el-Kebir) in Mauretania Caesariensis.
 He locates them upstream of the Khitouae tribe and downstream of the Todoukae tribe, themselves located near the sources of the river.
 In the second century, they formed part of the Bavares tribal confederation, which gave a hard time to the Roman power, both in Mauretania Caesarean, then Sitifian after 303, and in Numidia.
 This political and military opposition did not prevent a certain romanization, at least punctually, thus the creation of the milestone respublica Vahartanensium, probably linked to the need for a road crossing of the massif which is hardly attested until the reign of Hadrian.

+Ucutumani Kingdom

 In 411, their chief town Ceramusa or Ceramudensis plebsis is attested as the seat of a bishopric.
-The same episcopal seat was occupied by a certain Montanus of Cedamusa during the vandal era.
-In the 6th century, during the byzantine rule, the kutama are attested by a Christian inscription, where a king of the Ucutumani—the Berber prefix u- is indicating parentage—is said in Latin Dei servus (slave of God).
+The same episcopal seat was occupied by a certain Montanus of Cedamusa during the Vandal era.
+In the 6th century, during the Byzantine rule, the Kutama are attested by a Christian inscription, where a "king of the Ucutumani" (rex Ucutuma[niorum]) is said to be the "slave of God" (Dei servus).
 This inscription was discovered at the Fdoulès pass, south of Igilgili, at one of the last passes before the descent to Milevum.
+According to the archaeologist Gabriel Camps, the fact that this leader took the title "king" suggests that the Kutama were growing in importance and that their leader had begun to consolidate local authority.